randdusing/cordova-plugin-bluetoothle/readme.md

 ## Limitations / Issues ##

 * Warning: Phonegap, Android, iOS and Objective C are all very new to me.
 * <del>iOS doesn't prompt user to enable Bluetooth if disabled like Android does.
-It's probably possible, but I just forgot until right before comitting the latest changes.</del> Still need to make this prompt configurable.
+It's probably possible, but I just forgot until right before comitting the latest changes.</del> This is now configurable using the "request" property in initialize.
 * Tested with a heart rate monitor, so some scenarios especially those involving writing characteristics may not work as I was unable to test it.
 If you run into an issue, log it and I'll try to fix it.
 If you let me borrow a device, I can probably fix it even quicker. :)
 * Limited to connecting to a single device at a time (Pretty sure it's feasible and not too difficult to implement, but a low priorty for my original project)
 * <del>All discovery, read and write operations must be done sequentially. i.e read characteristic x1234, wait for read result, read characteristic x5678, wait for read result, etc. More info on http://stackoverflow.com/questions/18011816/has-native-android-ble-gatt-implementation-synchronous-nature (Eventually queuing could be added, but a low priority for my original project)</del> There's now support for multiple operations.
 For example, you can write characteristic A or read characteristic B while subscribed to characteristic C.